bseverns/seedBox/docs/README.md

 ## Flag crib notes

-Docs should mention the build flags whenever they matter:
+Docs should mention the build flags whenever they matter.
+When in doubt, quote the defaults straight from [`include/SeedBoxConfig.h`](../include/SeedBoxConfig.h):

 - `SEEDBOX_HW` toggles hardware glue in code samples.
+- `SEEDBOX_SIM` identifies native builds that keep IO mocked out.
 - `QUIET_MODE` is the polite switch for silencing logs during demos or capture sessions (especially before saving `.wav` renders).
 - `ENABLE_GOLDEN` turns on snapshot emission for regression guides; jot down where those files land so teammates can replay them.
+- `SEEDBOX_DEBUG_CLOCK_SOURCE` unlocks the serial narration for transport decisions when you're debugging sync.
+- `SEEDBOX_DEBUG_UI` is the playground for future overlays and class demos — document how you use it so others can riff.

+Need receipts? `python scripts/describe_seedbox_config.py --format=markdown`
+prints the authoritative table straight from the header so your doc never drifts.

 Clarity keeps the jams inclusive.
 Write like you're inviting someone to sit in on the next session.